ArticleFluidsANSYS FluentFSIAcousticsOptimisationPyFluentConsumer Goods

 Conclusion

-Designing an efficient and reliable ceiling fan requires more than optimising airflow alone.
-By integrating fluid–structure interaction, blade optimisation, aeroacoustics, and simulation automation, engineers can realistically evaluate blade deformation, improve performance, reduce noise, and accelerate design validation.
+Designing an efficient and reliable ceiling fan requires more than optimizing airflow alone.
+By integrating fluid–structure interaction, blade optimization, aeroacoustics, and simulation automation, engineers can realistically evaluate blade deformation, improve performance, reduce noise, and accelerate design validation.
+Together with the aerodynamic insights from Part 1, these advanced Ansys simulation techniques enable a holistic, physics-based approach to ceiling fan design, supporting better engineering decisions with reduced reliance on physical prototyping.

 Found this useful?
 Share it